-The Department Of Music is proud to offer a wide variety of choral ensembles for the aspiring professional musician.
+The Bob Cole Conservatory of Music is proud to offer a wide variety of choral ensembles for the aspiring professional musician.
 Coached and conducted by the foremost leaders in the field, the ensembles exhibit a very high level of performance excellence.
 Each ensemble is in popular demand and performs concerts both on and off campus.
 The philosophy of the choral music program is to provide students with a wide exposure to and performance of the standard and contemporary choral literature.

-Singers interested in auditioning for the CSULB Chamber Choir should consult the Auditions Page.
+Singers interested in auditioning for the Bob Cole Conservatory Chamber Choir should consult the Auditions Page.

 The Forty-Niner Chorus, comprised of over 100 singers, is open to all CSULB students who wish to sing and enjoy the choral art.
 The Forty-Niner Chorus often performs extended works by composers such as Mozart, Bach, Handel, Vaughan Williams, Beethoven, Stravinsky, and Orff.
 The ensemble combines with the Chamber Choir, University Choir, and University Symphony Orchestra to perform master works.
-Dr. Leland Vail is the music director of the Forty-Niner Chorus.
+Olga Artemova conducts the Forty-Niner Chorus.

 Women's Chorus provides the female vocalist with a unique singing experience in performing the rich repertoire of music composed especially for treble voices, from the Middle Ages to the present.
-Shannon Gravelle conducts the Women's Chorus.
+Dr. Jonathan Talberg conducts the Women's Chorus.

-Men’s Chorus is a non-auditioned ensemble open to all men at CSULB interested in performing classical, contemporary, and popular repertoire, while acquiring basic vocal technique and musicianship skills.
-The chorus will have several performances throughout the semester, including combined concerts with the 49er Chorus, Women’s Chorus, University Choir, and Chamber Choir.
-To join the Men’s Chorus, simply register for MUS 200K, 400K, or 600K Performance.
-Hope to see you at the rehearsal!
+Men's Chorus is an auditioned ensemble open to all men at CSULB interested in performing various choral repertoire, while acquiring basic vocal technique and musicianship skills.
+The ensemble will have several performance opportunities throughout the academic year, including combined concerts with the 49er Chorus, Women's Chorus, University Choir, and Chamber Choir.
+To join Men's Chorus, register for MUS 200I (freshman and sophomores), 400I (juniors and seniors), or 600I (post-baccalaureate).
 Stacy Oh directs the Men's Chorus.